vadimsj/redland-renovations/README.md

 #### Features left to implement:

-- Image slider showcasing images from the gallery sections full screen - given the specific scope of this project, it was decided not to implement this feature, as it would require JavaScript to achieve the desired effectiveness.
+- Image slider showcasing images from the gallery sections full screen - given the specific scope of this project, it was decided not to implement this feature.

 - Connect the form to google sheets or other CRM system.